jackalnom/centralcoastcauldrons/APISpec.md

 ### 4.1.
 Reset Shop - `/admin/reset` (POST)

 A call to reset shop will delete all inventory and in-flight carts and reset gold back to 100.
+The shop should take this as an opportunity to remove all of their inventory and set their gold back to 100 as well.

 ### 5. Info Functions

-### 5.1.
+### .1.
 Current time - `/info/current_time` (POST)

 Shares what the latest time (in game time) is.